Sorting by shuffling methods and a queue: Abstract

 \section{Abstract}

-We consider sorting by a queue that can apply a permutation from a given set over its content.
-This gives us a sorting device $\mathbb{Q}_{\Sigma}$ corresponding to any shuffling method $\Sigma$ since every such method is associated with a set of permutations.
-Two variations of these devices are considered - $\mathbb{Q}_{\Sigma}^{\prime}$ and $\mathbb{Q}_{\Sigma}^{\text{pop}}$.
+We study sorting by queues that can rearrange their content by applying permutations from a predefined set.
+These new sorting devices are called \emph{shuffle queues} and we investigate those of them corresponding to sets of permutations defining some well-known shuffling methods.
+If $\mathbb{Q}_{\Sigma}$ is the shuffle queue corresponding to the shuffling method $\Sigma$, then we find a number of surprising results related to two natural variations of shuffle queues denoted by $\mathbb{Q}_{\Sigma}^{\prime}$ and $\mathbb{Q}_{\Sigma}^{\textsf{pop}}$.
 These require the entire content of the device to be unloaded after a permutation is applied or unloaded by each pop operation, respectively.

-First, we show that sorting by a deque is equivalent to sorting by a queue that can reverse its content.
+First, we show that sorting by a deque is equivalent to sorting by a shuffle queue that can reverse its content.
 Next, we focus on sorting by \emph{cuts}.
 We prove that the set of permutations that one can sort by using $\mathbb{Q}_{\text{cuts}}^{\prime}$ is the set of the $321$-avoiding separable permutations.
 We give lower and upper bounds to the maximum number of times the device must be used to sort a permutation.
-Furthermore, we give a formula for the number of $n$-permutations, $p_{n}(\mathbb{Q}_{\Sigma}^{\prime})$, that one can sort by using $\mathbb{Q}_{\Sigma}^{\prime}$, for any shuffling method $\Sigma$, such that the permutations associated with it are irreducible.
+Furthermore, we give a formula for the number of $n$-permutations, $p_{n}(\mathbb{Q}_{\Sigma}^{\prime})$, that one can sort by using $\mathbb{Q}_{\Sigma}^{\prime}$, for any shuffling method $\Sigma$, corresponding to a set of irreducible permutations.